 d.
 The MEF shall validate the challengePassword and EKU(s) against those provided in step 5.
 The MEF validates the provided identity against the identity associated with the MEF Client (see precondition C).

+8.3.6.3 Certificate Provisioning procedures using SCEP

+8.3.6.3.1 Introduction

+The Simple Certificate Enrolment Protocol (SCEP) is specified in the IETF Historic Internet-Drafts [65] and [66].
+There are many existing implementations available compliant with [65].
+To document existing implementations, reference to both the current version [66] and the older version [65] of SCEP specifications are given here.